Azure-Samples/active-directory-xamarin-ios/README.md

 author: azure
 ---

-#Windows Azure Active Directory Binding Example for Objective-C for Xamarin
+# Using ADAL for Objective-C in Xamarin using bindings

 This sample shows how to build a Xamarin binding to our native ADAL for iOS library.
 This is a sample and is not to be used in production.
 For those interested in binding to our iOS library in .Net using Xamarin, this code is a good guide and will build a bindling.dll file for your Xamarin for iOS project for use with Xamarin.